tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 #### 2.1 Introduction (informative)

-Mathematical formulation, using set theory, and represenation as an owl ontology.
+Mathematical formulation, using set theory, and representation as an owl ontology.

 #### 2.1 Description of the bdqffdq ontology (non-normative)